Gagasii/esp32-cam-web-server/README.md

 -Easily accessible using any device with WiFi

--Cross-platform comatibility, a web application can be acces by any device that has a web browser
+-Cross-platform compatibility, a web application can be acces by any device that has a web browser

 -Allow the user to view real time nest data captured by the sensing module.